SpindleMonkey/project-4/README.md

 ## Technology

-* firebase
-* react
+* React
-* mongo so i can merge with stashy!
+* Mongo so i can merge with stashy!
+* Materialize or Bootstrap
+* I might use that JavaScript thing, too

 ## API Info